Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa.

 They adapt well to different habitats and live in grasslands, forests, farmlands, and deserts.
 Their lifespan is four to five years.

 Western Harvest Mouse

-The Western harvest mouse can be found in many habitats in North America including meadows, valleys, marshes and prairies.
-They can also live in sand dunes, deserts, shrublands, and clearings in forests.
+The Western harvest mouse can be found in many habitats in North America, including meadows, valleys, marshes, and prairies.
+They can also live in dunes, deserts, shrublands, and clearings in forests.

-The Western harvest mouse grows up to 140 mm long with a weight up to 15g.
+The Western harvest mouse grows up to 140 mm long with a weight of up to 15g.

-The white-footed mouse is a timid, nocturnal mammal that lives in eastern regions of North America.
+The White-footed Mouse is a timid, nocturnal mammal that lives in North America’s eastern regions.

 Their color is reddish-brown, with a dark, broad mark on its back and a white underbody.

-They are omnivores eating seeds, nuts, grain, insects, fungi, and fruit.
+They are omnivores eating seeds, nuts, grains, insects, fungi, and fruit.
 They live in warm, dry forests and semi-desert areas.
 Their lifespan is one year in the wild.

-The white-tailed jackrabbit is also known as the prairie hare or white jack, and can be mainly found in the north, western regions of North America.
+The White-tailed Jackrabbit is also known as the prairie hare or white jack and can be mainly found in the north and western regions of North America.